-OFMS offers carpool service to all of our students except for our infant toddler program, please utilize this service.
+OFMS offers carpool service to all of our students except for our infant/toddler program, please utilize this service.
 Morning carpool is from 7:00am to 8:15am.
 Be certain that you pull up into the first position whenever possible to allow for the unloading of two cars at once.
 Never allow a child to exit the car without the assistance of the teacher during carpool.

 All children will be greeted at the car by one of the staff members and escorted inside the building.
-Through years of experience, we have found that the students do much better leaving parents at the car rather than having the parents leave them at the classroom door.
-It is difficult to break the habit of walking your child into the building and to the classroom.
-Walking students to the room only delays the moment of separation, and it is usually more difficult on both the child and the parent.
+Through years of experience, we have found that the students do much better leaving parents at the car rather than having the parents leave them at the door.
+Walking students to the door only delays the moment of separation, and it is usually more difficult on both the child and the parent.
 Leaving your vehicle in the drive to walk a student in also creates traffic problems for others.